-Many trekkers, guides and local people think it’s not a good idea to travel to higher altitudes mid winter trekking in the Himalaya during its peak winter months that lie between December and February.
-Many high passes are covered with snow, making it look like an impossible feat to take these routes for sometime.
-However, trekking in the Himalayas is absolutely possible even during winter and is normal in standard routes with proper preparation with out the high passes cross.
+Many trekkers, guides, and local people think it’s not a good idea to travel to higher altitudes mid-winter trekking in the Himalaya during its peak winter months that lie between December and February.
+Many high passes are covered with snow, making it look like an impossible feat to take these routes for some time.
+However, trekking in the Himalayas is absolutely possible even during winter and is normal in standard routes with proper preparation without the high passes cross.

 Trekking in higher altitudes during the cold season doesn’t need special training or equipment.
 All that is required is proper clothing to keep one warm and going.
 Even at altitudes higher than 5,000 meters, it would be absolutely fine to trek if you are properly geared up for the situation.

 Day time is pretty warm with mostly sunny days throughout the season.
 Nights, however, do get pretty cold once the 3,000m altitude is crossed.
 Lodges in most of the trekking routes are open even in winter, and they provide warm indoors with heating systems.
 The temperature outside can drop to minus 30 degrees, however, the kitchen area is kept pretty warm with traditional heaters.
-A good down jacket, sleeping bag, gloves and warm headgear and warm socks would be mandatory to bear with the cold.
+A good down jacket, sleeping bag, gloves, and warm headgear, and warm socks would be mandatory to bear with the cold.

-Trekking route: can be done in winter in Himalaya
+Trekking Route: can be Done in Winter in Himalaya

-Certainly the benefits of trekking in this season is the low density of travellers.
-As most prefer to trek in peak seasons which lies in October-November or April-May, the well trailed routes are often crowded.
-So taking the same route during mid-winter could give you the advantage of having less crowded trail and lodges with quick services and lots of choices.
+Certainly, the benefits of trekking in this season is the low density of travelers.
+As most prefer to trek in peak seasons which lie in October-November or April-May, the well-trailed routes are often crowded.
+So taking the same route during mid-winter could give you the advantage of having less crowded trails and lodges with quick services and lots of choices.
 The view from higher elevations is clear and rewarding.
-Many trekkers have enjoyed their travels to Annapurna, Langtang, Everest and other popular destinations during this season.
+Many trekkers have enjoyed their travels to Annapurna, Langtang, Everest, and other popular destinations during this season.
 You can plan yours as well!